ramcarreno/pos-tagger/README.md

    * _english_model_evaluation.ipynb_ -> Performance analysis of the tagger model trained using the english language dataset, along with some relevant metrics
    * _catalan_model_evaluation.ipynb_ -> Performance analysis of the tagger model trained using the catalan language dataset, along with some relevant metrics
    * _cost_analysis.ipynb_ -> Computational cost of training analysis & trivia.

+⚠️ It is recommended to visualize the notebooks in a local environment, since github does not display all the plots we include.

 # 📝 The data